infobloxopen/protoc-gen-gorm/README.md

   containing arbitrary JSON and converts to `postgres.Jsonb` GORM type (https://github.com/jinzhu/gorm/blob/master/dialects/postgres/postgres.go#L59) if Postgres is the selected DB engine, otherwise it is currently dropped.
+- types can be imported from other .proto files within the same package (protoc invocation) or between packages.
+All associations can be generated properly within the same package, but cross package only the belongs-to and many-to-many will work.

 ### Associations